 To build up churches in Thailand for vision, knowledge and skill to involve in Bible translation in every tongue and tribe that need it.
 In partnership with like-minded individuals, we hope to further world missions and develop communities centered on God's love.

-Together with local churches and Thai Christians, Wycliffe Thailand aims to see a Bible translation program begun in all the remaining languages in the Southeast Asian countries that need one by the year 2025.
+Together with local churches and Thai Christians, Wycliffe Thailand aims to see a Bible translation program begin in all the remaining languages in the Southeast Asian countries that need one by the year 2025.

 Over the following decades, Wycliffe celebrated many milestones — from the first translation completed in 1951, all the way to the 500th translation completed in 2000.
 Around the same time, Wycliffe adopted a new challenge — a goal of seeing a Bible translation project started in every language still needing one by 2025.

 By God's Grace and empowering, up to September 2019, Wycliffe Thailand has 17 members (14 units) serving in or outside the country through Bible translation, language development, literacy, community development, discipleship and mobilization.
-In addition, four paid staff are supporting the work in the head office located in Chiangmai, while three staff serves at the office in Mukdahan.
+In addition, four paid staff are supporting the work in the head office located in Chiang Mai, while three staff serves at the office in Mukdahan.